If you've picked up Unicorn HAT or pHAT and want to give Unicorn Paint a go, then this is the guide for you.

 curl https://get.pimoroni.com/unicornhat | bash

 You'll need to locate LXTerminal, or be logged into your Raspberry Pi's terminal to run this script.
-You can find out more about Unicorn Hat, and the setup process by reading our getting started with Unicorn Hat guide
+You can find out more about Unicorn HAT, and the setup process by reading our getting started with Unicorn HAT guide.
+For Unicorn pHAT, check out getting started with Unicorn pHAT guide.

-This script will also prompt you to download the example code, make sure you answer yes.
-If you miss it, or need a fresh copy of the examples for any reason you can "clone" them with Git:
+This script will automatically prompt you to download the project code, so make sure you answer yes.
+If you miss it, or need a fresh copy of the project for any reason you can "clone" them with Git:

 If you know how to do this, go right ahead, otherwise read our guide to finding your Raspberry Pi's IP address